dreamportdev/Osdev-Notes/04_Scheduling/03_Tasks_And_Threads.md

 * A memory address to be accessibile, has to have the present flag set, and various directories/table entries to be properly configured
 * The step above means that when we create a new virtual memory space, we lose any reference to the kernel, so this means that as soon as we switch to the new pdbr, if the kernel is not mapped where it is suppose to be we will cause our kernel to crash, so we need to remap the kernel in the new process memory environment.
 How to map it, is explained in the Paging chapter.

+This design has at leas a problem that we should be aware of:

+when we create a pml4 for a new process, we copy the current upper half of the current thread (the kernel).
+Now each process would have its own copy of the higher half of the pml4, but the page table entries they point to will be the same.
+Any modifications we make to those will be seen by all processes, the big issue is if we cross a single PML4 entry address range, we might need to modify or add a new pml4 entry, but in this case with each process with a different pml4 copy, will make them unaware of any changes.
+This problem will be unlikely happening in a hobby kernel, and a solution is beyond the scope of this notes.

 #### Memory allocation

 Having every process with it's own memory space, will let us introduce a new feature: per process virtual memory allocator.